-The spacecraft's main body is an aluminum cylinder 94 cm (37 in.) in diameter and 89 cm (35 in.) long.
-There are three magnetometer booms, each 208 cm (82 in.) long.
-The antenna mast (pointing down in the picture) is 132 cm (52 in.) long.
-The mass is approximately 63 kg (138 pounds).
+The spacecraft's main body is an aluminum cylinder 94 centimeters (37 inches) in diameter and 89 cm (35 inches) long.
+There are three magnetometer booms, each 208 cm (82 inches) long.
+The antenna mast (pointing down in the picture) is 132 cm (52 inches) long.
+The mass is approximately 63 kilograms (138 pounds).
 79W of power was generated from the solar panels.
 The spacecraft is spin-stabilized at approximately 60 rpm, with the spin axis perpendicular to the plane of the ecliptic.

 Pioneers 6–9 demonstrated the practicality of spinning a spacecraft to stabilize it and to simplify control of its orientation.
 Measurements made by these spacecraft greatly increased our knowledge of the interplanetary environment and the effects of solar activity on Earth.
 New information was gathered about the solar wind, solar cosmic rays, the structure of the Sun's plasma and magnetic fields, the physics of particles in space, and the nature of storms on the Sun which produce solar flares.
 This series of spacecraft also discovered the Earth's magnetotail (magnetic field tail away from the Sun).
 Simultaneous measurements by Pioneer 6 and 8 when they were 161 million km apart allowed the most accurate determination of the solar wind density to be made up to that point.

 Some time after December 15, 1995 (almost 30 years after it was launched) Pioneer 6's primary transmitter (TWT) failed.
 During a track on July 11, 1996 the spacecraft was commanded to switch to the backup TWT, and the downlink signal was re-acquired.
 The spacecraft and a few of the science instruments were again functioning.